fette/sugjester/setup-automation.md

 ## Prerequisites

 - OmniFocus 3 for Mac
-- Your book lists organized with specific tags in OmniFocus
+- Your book lists organized in the specific OmniFocus projects
 - macOS with Terminal access

-## Step 1: Organize Your OmniFocus Tags
+## Step 1: Verify Your OmniFocus Projects

-Make sure your potential books are tagged in OmniFocus with one of these tag names:
-- `Books-English` (for English language books)
-- `Books-Japanese` (for Japanese language books)

-Alternative tag names that the script will also check:
-- `English Books`
-- `Japanese Books`
+The export script is configured to work with these specific OmniFocus projects:

+- **Books to consider** (`omnifocus:///project/aCuCB0X3CYn`)
+- **Books owned to read** (`omnifocus:///project/gipgWMqDMdb`)
+- **Japanese books to consider** (`omnifocus:///project/bPvbY14zt9G`)

+The script will:
+- Combine "Books to consider" and "Books owned to read" into a single English export
+- Export "Japanese books to consider" separately
+- Only export incomplete tasks (completed books are ignored)

 **Pro Tip:** You can use ⭐️ or `@high-priority` in task names to mark high-priority books.